kdeldycke/awesome-engineering-team-management/README.md

 Executives are the senior/highest management layers of a company.
 They reports to a board of directors in bigger companies, or directly to the shareholders in smaller ones.
 Leadership is expected at this level.
 As a manager these are the people you report to.

 - [What do executives do, anyway?](https://apenwarr.ca/log/20190926) - Paraphrasing [Andy Grove's book, High Output Management](https://www.amazon.com/dp/0679762884), `the job of an executive is: to define and enforce culture and values for their whole organization, and to ratify good decisions.`.
-The article also details the failures modes of a CEO: forcing his own decisions downstreams, or various ways of not resolving conflicts.
+The article also details the failures modes of a CEO: forcing his own decisions downstream, or various ways of not resolving conflicts.
 - [Executives ratify decisions made on the spot](https://twitter.com/kdeldycke/status/1088001688722644992) - Refines the concept above adapting [Tolstoy's thesis to business](https://news.ycombinator.com/item?id=18089716).
 - [Army Leadership and the Profession](https://fas.org/irp/doddir/army/adp6_22.pdf) - Establishes and describes what leaders should be and do.
 - [US Air Force's Strategic Leadership Studies](http://leadership.au.af.mil/sls-skil.htm) - A reference of leadership's competencies and skills.